Rombauer (horse)

-Rombauer (foaled April 17, 2018) is an American Thoroughbred racehorse who won the 2021 Preakness Stakes.
+Rombauer (born in April 17, 2018) is an American Thoroughbred racehorse who won the 2021 Preakness Stakes.

 Background

-Rombauer is a bay colt who was foaled on April 17, 2018 at Machmer Hall in Paris, Kentucky.
+Rombauer is a bay colt who was foaled on April 17, 2018, at Machmer Hall in Paris, Kentucky.
 He was bred by John and Diane Fradkin, and races for them as a homebred.
 The Fradkins have been small breeders since 1997 when they retired Ultrafleet, who had been relatively unsuccessful on the racetrack.
-However, she became an outstanding producer, with offspring including Breeders' Cup Turf Sprint winner California Flag and multiple graded stakes winner Cambiocorsa, the granddam of Roaring Lion.
+However, she became an outstanding producer, with offspring including Breeders' Cup Turf Sprint winner California Flag and multiple graded stakes winner Cambiocorsa, the granddam (grandmother) of Roaring Lion.
 Ultrafleet also produced Cashmere, an unraced daughter of Cowboy Cal, who they bred to Twirling Candy to produce Rombauer.
 He was her fourth foal, all of them winners.

 The Fradkins normally breed horses to sell at auction, and Rombauer was being pointed towards the April 2020 Ocala Breeders' Sale for two-year-olds in training.
 However, because of the COVID-19 pandemic, the sale was delayed and the Fradkins decided to keep the colt.
 They sent him into training with Michael McCarthy in California.

 Racing career

 2020: two-year-old campaign

-Rombauer made his first start on July 25, 2020 in a maiden special weight race at Del Mar over a distance of one mile on the turf.
+Rombauer made his first start on July 25, 2020, in a maiden special weight race at Del Mar over a distance of one mile on the turf.
 He broke slowly and was near the back of the field turning into the stretch.
 Still in sixth place with a furlong remaining, he accelerated rapidly and won by half a length.

 On September 7, Rombauer finished sixth in the Del Mar Juvenile Turf Stakes after getting bumped at the start.
 Despite the loss, McCarthy was impressed with how the colt was training in the morning on the main (dirt) track and recommended entering him in the Grade I American Pharoah Stakes at Santa Anita.
-Rombauer was a longshot at odds of 12-1 in a field of seven in which the heavy favorite was Spielberg.
+Rombauer was a longshot at odds of 12–1 in a field of seven in which the heavy favorite was Spielberg.
 Rombauer again broke poorly and raced at the back of the pack for the first half-mile, trailing by as much as seven lengths.
 On the final turn, he swung four-wide and was in fifth-place after three-quarters of a mile.
 In the stretch, he steadily closed ground on Get Her Number but came up three-quarters of a length short.
 Spielberg was a further 4 3/4 lengths back in third.

 Rombauer made his final start of the year in the Breeders' Cup Juvenile on November 6 at Keeneland.
-In a very deep field of 14, he went off at odds of 26-1.
+In a very deep field of 14, he went off at odds of 26–1.
 He was far back in the early running, trailing the early leaders by 13 lengths after half a mile.
 He was still in eighth place after running three to five wide around the final turn, but closed well in the final furlong to finish fifth.